federicobond/primer/doc/report.md

 add to the language.
 Some of them landed on the final release, but others demanded too much time and are listed below as future extensions.

+### Lazy boolean operators

+Contrary to the behavior of many languages, report does not support lazy boolean operators, and has to evaluate both sides of each expression every time.
+To fix it, we need to revise the bytecode generator so that it outputs correct jump instructions for these cases.

+Estimated time to implement: one day.

 ### Java interoperability

 The main obstacle for achieving Java interoperability was the ability to